xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 Introduction
 ............

-The XMOS USB Audio (XUA) library provides an implemention of USB Audio Class versions 1.0 and 2.0.
+The XMOS USB Audio (XUA) library provides an implementation of USB Audio Class versions 1.0 and 2.0.

-This application note demonstrates the implementation of a basic USB Audio Device with S/PDIF transmit functionality the xCORE-200 MC Audio board.
+This application note demonstrates the implementation of a basic USB Audio Device with S/PDIF transmit functionality the xCORE.ai Multichannel (MC) Audio board.

 To reduce complexity this application note does not enable any other audio interfaces other that S/PDIF transmit (i.e. no I2S).
-Readers are encouraged to read applicaition note AN00246 in conjunction with this application note.
+Readers are encouraged to read application note AN00246 in conjunction with this application note.